-The present undergraduate curriculum in Chemistry was revised in 2015 after the college becoming Autonomous in 2014.
-The Board of Studies in Chemistry then revised the curriculum in tune with the parent University and the University Gants Commission's model for Under Graduate Curriculum.
+The Board of Studies in Chemistry revised the curriculum in tune with the parent University and the University Gants Commission's model for Under Graduate Curriculum.
 In this process care has been taken to give emphasis to various aspects such as the creativity of students, knowledge of current developments in the discipline, awareness of environmental impacts due to the development of science and technology, the skills essential for handling equipment and instruments in laboratories and industries, employability and entrepreneur development.
 Later, consequent of the Hon'ble Supreme Court of India order and the subsequent UGC circular, the Academic Council of the college decided to incorporate Environmental Studies and Human Rights in the UG curriculum, as an additional core course.